zjunlp/KnowLM/README_EN.md

 <h3 id="1-1">1.1 Pretraining Cases</h3>

 Our pre-trained model has demonstrated certain abilities in instruction following, coding, reasoning, as well as some translation capabilities, without any fine-tuning using instructions.
 Additionally, it has acquired new knowledge.
 Below are some of our sample cases.
-If you wish to reproduce our examples and view detailed decoding configuration, please first [set up the environment](#2-1) and [restore the weights](#2-2), then follow the steps outlined [here](#2-4).
+If you wish to reproduce our examples and view detailed decoding configuration, please first [set up the environment](#2-1), then follow the steps outlined [here](#2-2).

 > In the follwing cases, text in **bold** represents the prompt, while non-bold text represents the model's output.
 >